melvin-mancini/Multitasking-RealTime-Arduino-System/README.md

 ## <a name="How-to-use"></a> How to use
 ### <a name="ARTe-installation"></a> ARTe installation
 In order to develop applications with ARTe you must download the development tool from the site ( http://retis.sssup.it/?q=arte ).
 The developer site provides all the information on how to use the development tool, providing documentation and examples.
-Once installed the tool is quite similar to Arduino's editor but with the ability to use the Art Extension.
+Once installed the tool is quite similar to Arduino's editor but with the ability to use the Arte Extension.
-You can then enable or disable the ART extension by clicking on the **Tools** item in the menu bar.
+You can then enable or disable the ARTe extension by clicking on the **Tools** item in the menu bar.
 The item **ARTℇ** will appear and click on it you can select enable or disable.

 ### <a name="Run-the-project"></a> Run the project